sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 The following functions come with the `SmartContract` base class.

-### `this.buildStateOutput`
+### `this.buildStateOutput(amount: bigint)`

-Function `this.buildStateOutput()` creates an output containing the latest state.
+Function `this.buildStateOutput` creates an output containing the latest state.
 It takes an input: the number of satoshis in the output.
 With this function, you don't need to construct the new state output manually in the contract.

 ```typescript
 class Counter extends SmartContract {